• Skip to primary navigation

 • Seal the ends tightly.
 One of mine leaked some filling, so make sure those ends are tight!

-• I love eating these rolls cold, so they make great leftovers for lunches or snacks.
+• I love eating these rolls hot or cold, and they make great meal prep for lunches or snacks.
 I made mine yesterday, and today I had a couple of slices for a quick bite on the go.
 They’d be a great addition to a school lunch, too!

 Ingredients